The Intrinsic Normal Cone For Artin Stacks: Introduction

 \begin{Theorem} Let $\euX \rightarrow \euY$ be a morphism of finite type Artin stacks.
 Suppose that $\euY$ is of pure dimension $r$ and that we have a perfect obstruction theory $\eupsilon \rightarrow L_{\euX / \euY}$ which admits a global resolution.
 Then, there is a well-defined virtual fundamental class $[\euX \rightarrow \euY, \eupsilon]^{\vir} \in \chow_{r + \chi(\eupsilon)}(\euX)$ in the Chow group of $\euX$. \end{Theorem}

-To collect a few examples to which \textbf{Theorem \ref{Theorem:existence_of_virtual_class_intro}} applies, we have \begin{enumerate} \item the moduli of twisted stable maps whose target is an Artin stack, see \textbf{Example \ref{Example:twisted_stable_maps}}, \item the moduli of canonical surfaces of general type in char. $p > 0$, see \textbf{Example \ref{Example:moduli_of_surfaces}}, and \item the $0$-truncation of any quasi-smooth morphism of derived Artin stacks, in particular the moduli spaces arising in Donaldson-Thomas theory, see \textbf{Example \ref{Example:quasi-smooth_derived_stacks}}. \end{enumerate} The theory of twisted stable maps is of particular importance, as it allows one to construct generelizations of Gromov-Witten invariants; this will be explored in forthcoming work.
+To mention a couple of examples to which \cref{Theorem:existence_of_virtual_class_intro} applies, we have \begin{enumerate} \item the moduli of twisted stable maps whose target is an Artin stack, see \cref{Example:twisted_stable_maps} and \item the $0$-truncation of any quasi-smooth morphism of derived Artin stacks, in particular the moduli spaces arising in Donaldson-Thomas theory, see \cref{Example:quasi-smooth_derived_stacks}. \end{enumerate} The theory of twisted stable maps is of particular importance, as it allows one to construct generalizations of Gromov-Witten invariants; this will be explored in forthcoming work.

 To obtain the needed virtual fundamental class, Behrend and Fantechi associate to any morphism $\euX \rightarrow \euY$ of Deligne-Mumford type the \emph{intrinsic normal cone} $\Ccat_{\euX} \euY$, which is a closed substack of the normal sheaf.
 Informally, the virtual fundamental class is then obtained by intersecting the class of the normal cone with the zero section of abelian cone of the chosen perfect obstruction theory, mirroring a classical construction of Fulton \cite{fulton2013intersection}.